cafefinder/munin-php-fpm/README.md

 More information
 ----------------

-See https://github.com/sosedoff/munin-plugins/tree/master/php-fpm for installation informations and to see another php-fpm plugin.
+- See https://github.com/sosedoff/munin-plugins/tree/master/php-fpm for installation informations and to see another php-fpm plugin.
+- See https://github.com/MorbZ/munin-php-fpm, a fork called "Munin PHP FPM Plugin combined by Pool"